vizicist/palette/docs/using_resolume.md

 you should either remove the ffgl6 directory from the <i>Preferences->Video</i> section or just uninstall Palette.

-- To verify that the plugin is being recognized by Resolume, you should find these entries in Resolume's Sources tab, under Generators:
+- To verify that the plugin is being recognized by Resolume, you should find an entry for <b>Palette</b> in Resolume's Sources tab, in the alphabetical list under <b>Generators</b>.
+If you don't see this, look at the Resolume log file in this directory: <pre>%APPDATA%\Resolume Avenue</pre>

-  - Palette_1
-  - Palette_2
-  - Palette_3
-  - Palette_4

-- If you don't see those plugins in the (alphabetical) list of Generators, look at the Resolume log file in this directory: <pre>%APPDATA%\Resolume Avenue</pre>

 - After you activate the plugin, this log file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>
 should contain this line at the end: <pre>Palette: listening for OSC on port 3334</pre>